-- A. Department Heads or their designees are responsible for reasonable enforcement of this policy; - B. A Department Head or his/her designee may order in writing an employee to submit to a medical examination when the Department Head or his/her designee has probable cause to believe that an employee is intoxicated or otherwise impaired by drugs or alcohol while on the job or receiving compensation for on call duty and thereby subject to being called, and is not physically and/or mentally able to perform the duties of his/her position.
-The medical examination may include sampling of urine for purposes of testing for alcohol or drugs;
+- A. Department Heads or their designee are responsible for reasonable enforcement of this policy; - B. Department Heads or their designee may order in writing an employee to submit to a medical examination when the Department Head or his/her designee has probable cause to believe that an employee is intoxicated or otherwise impaired by drugs or alcohol while on the job or receiving compensation for on-call duty and thereby subject to being called, and is not physically and or mentally able to perform the duties of his/her position.
+The medical examination may include sampling of urine for purposes of testing for alcohol or drugs.
+The employee will be informed of the reasons why he/she is being asked to submit to the test.